ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-block-storage.md

 ## Volumes &amp; Snapshots

 Snapshots are incremental.
-Encrypted volumes are snap-shotted encrypted automatically - and are restored encrypted.
 Stop instances to snapshots the root devices else EC2 stops it for you.
 Frequent snap shots improve RPO and RTO and don't cost much as they are deltas.

 RAID array snapshots are a pain.
 You need to freeze the file system, unmount the RAID array although it is easiest is to stop the instance.